netmex/sqrip-woocommerce/README.txt

 7. Refund functionality

 == Changelog ==

+= 1.8 : January 2024 – Major Service Update =
+* Working with PHP 8.2 and Wordpress 6.4;
+* Added a new Tab "Services";
+* Added 'Current sqrip status': See what's wrong to fix it quickly.
+* Added 'Auto Turn-off' functionality: Should any parameter be wrong (e.g. no credits left, API key inactive, unknown errors), sqrip will turn itself off in order to prevent any errors visible for the shop clients;
+* Define an individual status for orders made with the sqrip payment method;
+* The status can be changed for multiple orders now, incl. to the status defined by the merchant;
+* Minor bug fixing.

 = 1.7.5 : November 2023 – Service Update =
 * Adding the Service Tab;